xero/aks068-via/README.md

 # AKS068 keyboard VIA programming files

-the AKS068 is an ergonomic alice/arisu style keyboard sold under a few names: ajazz, attack shark, mambasnake... it comes in two flavors: wired and pro, which is tri-mode wired, bluetooth, and 2.4g wireless.
+the AKS068 is a budget 68% usb-c ergonomic alice/arisu style keyboard sold under a few different names: ajazz, attack shark, mambasnake... it comes in two flavors: wired and pro, which they refer to as "trimode" w/ wired, 3 channel bluetooth, and 2.4g wireless mode with a usb-a dongle.

 this repo contains __working__ VIA json programming files for both the [wired](https://amzn.to/3WEuj2R) and [pro](https://amzn.to/3WqCIpa) versions of the AKS068 keyboard. _unlike what's on their website._ plus my custom layout.